MsPASS Components#

 Much of the modern IT environment centers around the abstract concept of a “service”.
 That concept has evolved for decades and is, in fact, a central focus of cloud systems.
 You can read more about that in an introduction to service-oriented architecture.
 For the purpose of this manual, you should understand that a service is a version of a black box.
 If you put in something it understands it will spit out an answer you can use.
 If you give it something it doesn’t understand it will give you some kind of error.

-With that brief overview, MsPASS always expects to have access to three primary services:
+With that brief overview, a typical interactive, parallel MsPASS deployment uses three primary services:

-A scheduler service to manage tasks to be executed on the generic concept of a “cluster” of multiple processors.
+2. A scheduler service to manage tasks to be executed on the generic concept of a “cluster” of multiple processors.
 The default MsPASS scheduler is dask but the framework also supports pyspark.
+Serial workflows can disable the scheduler with Client(scheduler="none").

-A frontend service that runs a compatible version of python.
+3. A frontend service that runs a compatible version of python.
 Normally that is an instance of a jupyter server that creates a user interface you can work with interactively.
-Note that large jobs on HPC systems are normally run in a mode where there technically is not a “frontend service” but the batch job just runs a simple python interpretter to drive the workflow.
-You should think of jupyter as more like a gateway that allows you to run MsPASS interactively.
+Note that large jobs on HPC systems are normally run in a mode where there technically is not a “frontend service” but the batch job just runs a simple python interpreter to drive the workflow.
+You should think of Jupyter as more like a gateway that allows you to run MsPASS interactively.

 Launching MsPASS services#